koudyk/koudyk.github.io/src/content/posts/2025-12-08_analyze-systems-integration_neurobagel/index.md

 For this assignment, we had to pick an existing institution or collection, and analyze the set of systems that it uses to organize resources.
 The goal is to see how the different systems interact.

+Note that some parts of this assignment are copied or summarized from previous assignments where I analyzed systems used by Neurobagel.

 ## Background

 **What is Neurobagel?** Neurobagel is "an ecosystem for distributed dataset harmonization and search” (Neurobagel Homepage, n.d.).
 One of its main features is that it allows you to search for individual research subjects across different neuroimaging datasets.
 For example, below is a screenshot showing how I would use their query tool to search for data from subjects with `Parkinson’s disease` who are under `51` years old and have had a specific kind of brain scan (`T1-Weighted`):